 I Really Don't Know the Passcode.
 Don't send the device.

-Not Sure About Passcode.
+I think I know, but I'm not SURE About Passcode.
 We understand that sometimes you might not be sure about the correct passcode, that's okay.

 If your submitted passcode doesn't work, then we will confirm that this is your device and show you that we have a path to data with a picture of your lockscreen.
 Once your invoice is paid, the extraction team will work with you to try three additional possible passcodes.
 If none of those work, then we will work with you on a case by case basis to send the device back to you in a state where you can continue to try passcodes.
 Sometimes muscle memory and seeing the lock screen will help you remember the passcode on a device that hasn't been working for years.
 We may need you to purchase parts or a donor device in order to be able to send the phone back to you in a condition where you can attempt to unlock the device.
 We can't guarantee that a phone that we can boot in house will be able to boot once it leaves our facility.